JorenSix/Panako/paper.md

 Audio search algorithms have been described for decades [@Wang2003a;@sonnleitner2014quad_based_fingerprinter;@haitsma2002fingerprinter;@herre2002scalable;@fenet2011pitch_shift_fingerprinting;@cano2005fingerprinting_overview] but have not been accessible for researchers due to the lack of proper, scalable, freely available implementations.
 Panako solves this problem by providing an acoustic fingerprinting system which can be used by researchers for DJ-set analysis, digital music archive management and audio-to-audio alignment.

-In DJ-set analysis the aim is to automatically identify music in sets and how that music was modifided and mixed [@black2018unmixdb;@kim2020djset;@sonnleitner2016landmark].
+In DJ-set analysis the aim is to automatically identify music in sets and how that music was modified and mixed [@black2018unmixdb;@kim2020djset;@sonnleitner2016landmark].
 With its robustness for time-stretch/pitch-shift and speed-up Panako is ideally suited to gather large scale insights in DJ performance practice.

 @six2018dupapps describes the applications of acoustic fingerprints for digital music archive management.
 These range from meta-data quality verification - through the identification of duplicates - to merging archives with potential duplicate material.